 Another instantly recognizable aspect of Starbucks’ promotional material is the “family of greens.”

-Starbucks Green, as the company explains, is the most identifiable of the brand’s assets—and is thus its most used color overall.
-In fact, the logo and wordmark are secondary to color, as the color is the coup de grâce that makes these assets so recognizable in the first place.
+As the company explains, Starbucks Green is the most identifiable of the brand’s assets—and is thus its most used color overall.
+The logo and wordmark are secondary to color, as the color is the coup de grâce that makes these assets so recognizable in the first place.

 As for putting these design principles into action, Starbucks uses a wide spectrum of approaches.
 In some cases, the team will go for a more functional, minimalistic approach: